-Restructuring & Insolvency Comparative Guide - - Australia
+Restructuring & Insolvency Comparative Guide

 10.1 What are your top tips for a smooth restructuring and what potential sticking points would you highlight?

-- Communicate early and transparently with all key stakeholders, especially financiers: while businesses regularly fall into financial difficulties, early, open and transparent communications will help to reduce stakeholder concern and ultimately aid the restructuring process.
+- Communicate early and transparently with all key stakeholders, especially financiers: While businesses regularly fall into financial difficulties, early, open and transparent communications will help to reduce stakeholder concern and ultimately aid the restructuring process.

-- Provide accurate and timely information: there needs to be a balance between time and accuracy.
+- Provide accurate and timely information: There needs to be a balance between time and accuracy.
 Little trust can be placed in a cash flow that is error ridden and/or that has changed substantially several times within a short timeframe.

-- Communicate more often than not: if it is 50/50 as to whether you think a stakeholder would want to be disclosed certain information, always err on the side of communicating it.
+- Communicate more often than not: If it is 50/50 as to whether you think a stakeholder would want to receive certain information, always err on the side of communicating it.

-- Take government departments, unions/associations and other significant players that are unfamiliar with the restructuring process along the journey: bring parties such as the Australian Securities and Investments Commission, the Australian Competition and Consumer Commission, the Foreign Investment Review Board, the Australian Taxation Office, unions, licencing/regulatory approval bodies and overseas creditors into the tent early and often.
-Getting to the right person within these organisations at the end of a restructuring and having to debrief everything you have done can delay or end a successful restructuring.
+- Take government departments, unions/associations and other significant players that are unfamiliar with the restructuring process along with you on the journey: Bring parties such as the following into the tent early and often:

+- Getting to the right person within these organisations at the end of a restructuring and having to debrief everything you have done can delay or end a successful restructuring.

-- Utilise all the arrows in your quiver: the legislation has many tools available to facilitate restructuring.
+- Utilise all the arrows in your quiver: The legislation has many tools available to facilitate restructuring.
 Do not be afraid of going to court on multiple occasions and have contingencies in play if the intended path is no longer an option.

-- Engage the right experts: whether they be lawyers, sales advisers, auctioneers/sales agents or industry specialists, engage the right people to complement the skills of your existing team to help you identify pitfalls and opportunities that naturally arise in restructuring engagements.
+- Engage the right experts: Whether they be lawyers, sales advisers, auctioneers/sales agents or industry specialists, engage the right people to complement the skills of your existing team to help you identify pitfalls and opportunities that naturally arise in restructuring engagements.

-The views expressed herein are those of the author(s) and not necessarily the views of FTI Consulting, Inc., its management, its subsidiaries, its affiliates, or its other professionals.

-FTI Consulting, Inc., including its subsidiaries and affiliates, is a consulting firm and is not a certified public accounting firm or a law firm.

 The content of this article is intended to provide a general guide to the subject matter.
 Specialist advice should be sought about your specific circumstances.